 Fairness?
 It’s all in the brain! (and it’s maybe closely related to money)

-How come we know what’s fair or not?
+From experience to meaning… How come we know what’s fair or not?
 And what makes us act fair?
 It’s easy to think it’s located somewhere in the brain, although we will say the person has a good heart.
-According to a new brain study, people appreciate fairness in much the same way…
+According to a new brain study, people appreciate fairness in much the same way as they appreciate […]

 New results from an UK Twin study: genes are more than an influence on intelligence

-Last year I discussed a twin study on 11000 twins in the UK showing the effect genetics have an test results in school.
+From experience to meaning… Last year I discussed a twin study on 11000 twins in the UK showing the effect genetics have an test results in school.
 Now there is a new study on 13000 twins in the UK published on PLOSOne.
-The title makes it already clear: “The high heritability of…
+The title makes it already clear: “The high heritability of educational achievement reflects […]

 Group Selection and Religion: Some Theological Remarks